UoB-COMSM0166/2026-group-11/README.md

 - **US3.2 – Player**: As a player, I want important information such as **health**, **gold**, tower positions and enemy movement to be readable during gameplay, so that I can make decisions without guessing what is happening.
   - **Acceptance Criteria**: Given that the player is in a level, when they look at the game screen, then they should be able to identify the current village health, available gold, placed towers and enemy movement without opening another menu.

-These epics and user stories gave us a more practical way to discuss progress as a team.
-They also helped us define what counted as “finished” for a feature.
-For example, an upgrade button was not complete just because it appeared on screen; it also needed to check the player’s gold, update the tower’s statistics and give the player clear feedback that the upgrade had happened.
+These user stories helped us define what counted as finished.
+For example, an upgrade button was not complete just because it appeared on screen; it also had to check the player’s gold, update the tower’s statistics and give clear feedback.

-## 2.5 Use case diagram
+## 2.5 Use Case Diagram

 The use case diagram summarises the main actions available to the **player** during the game.
-It helped us check that the requirements covered a complete gameplay flow, from starting the game and selecting a level to placing towers, upgrading towers, pausing the game, and reaching either victory or defeat.
+It helped us check that the requirements covered a complete gameplay flow, from starting the game and selecting a level to placing towers, upgrading towers, pausing the game and reaching either victory or defeat.

 The diagram also shows where the system needs to respond to player actions.
 For example, when the player places or upgrades a tower, the game must check whether the position is valid and whether the player has enough **gold**.
-When enemies reach the village, the system updates **health** and eventually displays the correct result screen.
-In this way, the diagram connected our requirements to the later design and implementation work.
+When enemies reach the village, the system updates **health** and shows the correct result screen.

 <p align="center">
   <img width="932" height="494" alt="Use case diagram" src="https://github.com/user-attachments/assets/0705505a-1ad3-4f4a-9b64-c0436f596fa1" />